cyrilondon/quantum-mechanics-python/deutsch/README.md

 <img src="images/deutsch_circuit.png"/>

-In a few words, we bring two qubits in a superposition state via a Hadamard gate, we then apply a `quantum oracle` to this 2-qubit state and finally we make a measurement of the first qubit.
+In a few words, we bring two qubits in a superposition state via a Hadamard gate, we then apply a `quantum oracle` O(f) to this 2-qubit state and we finally make a measurement of the first qubit.

 These main three steps are defined in the function  `make_deutsch_circuit`